Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Volume formulas for a clipped hypercube

 \subsection{Several volume formulas}

+We now present our main formulas.
+Refer to Section \ref{sec:notation} and \ref{sec:clippedcubedefinition} for notation.
+We will postpone the proof until later.
+If one wants to obtain each summand up to sign, the evaluation is much simpler.
+However, we have to keep track of correct signs to derive an explicit formula.
+The practical difficulty of the proof comes from handling the complicated signs and hence we need to prepare something to deal with the signs properly.

-We present our main theorems.
-See Section \ref{sec:notation} and \ref{sec:clippedcubedefinition} for notations. \begin{thm} The volume of a hypercube clipped by $m$ halfspaces $H_1,H_2,\cdots H_m$ satisfying good clipping conditions in Section \ref{sec:goodclipping} is given by
+Here, we are going to discuss several different presentations of the same formula and the relevant lemmas to convert among the formulas using different conventions.
+Let us look at a first expression for the volume of clipped hypercube as follows. \begin{theorem} The volume of a hypercube clipped by $m$ halfspaces $H_1,H_2,\dots, H_m$ satisfying good clipping conditions is given by

-\end{thm} There is another expression in terms of joining union $\vee$ instead of ordered union $\cup$ as follows.
-The only difference between them is $\frac{|I|(|I|+1)}{2}$ and $\| \vbf_* \|$. \begin{thm} Under the same hypotheses as Theorem \ref{thm:maincup},
+\end{theorem} We consider another expression which uses joining union $\vee$ instead of ordered union $\cup$ as follows.
+The only difference between them is the sign computation for $\frac{|I|(|I|+1)}{2}$ and $\| \starv \|$. \begin{theorem} The volume of a hypercube clipped by $m$ halfspaces $H_1,H_2,\dots, H_m$ satisfying good clipping conditions is given by